Planning Committee Agenda 21-06-2022

 What’s next?

-• Think about sowing next batch of lettuces
+• Plant the next batch of lettuces and spring onions

 This weeks update from the Sandgate Community Garden Diary.